Crystal Palace 3-0 Arsenal

 Attempt blocked.
 Alexis Sánchez (Arsenal) right footed shot from the left side of the box is blocked.
 Assisted by Aaron Ramsey.

 Attempt missed.
-Héctor Bellerín (Arsenal) right footed shot from the right side of the box misses to the left.
+Héctor Bellerín (Arsenal) right footed shot from a difficult angle on the right misses to the left.
 Assisted by Alex Oxlade-Chamberlain.

 Substitution